MarkusCDev/CSC380-Encrypted-Chat-App/README.md

 - End-to-end encryption: Messages are encrypted using AES by the sender before being sent and decrypted by the recipient.
 - Message integrity: To ensure message integrity and avoid tampering, message authentication codes (MACs) are implemented.
 - Key exchange: Diffie-Hellman key exchange is used to securely exchange encryption keys between users.
+The key 512 bit key is split into two 256 keys, one for AES and the other for HMAC.

-- To securely exchange encryption keys between users, RSA public-key cryptography is used.
+Encryption Scheme: AES(plaintxt || HMAC(plaintxt)

 ## Technologies used: